Vaccine quest for some Minnesotans ends in small towns

 "Now they can see the light at the end of the tunnel," she said.

-Glenn DelGiudice, 66, drove nearly 100 miles from Forest Lake to Waseca after a relative who is a doctor scheduled an appointment here.
+Glenn DelGiudice, 66, drove nearly 100 miles from Forest Lake to Waseca.
 As a two-time cancer survivor who has been subjected to chemotherapy and radiation, he's at risk of severe illness if he would get COVID-19.

-DelGiudice initially figured he would wait for a shot until the rush for vaccine eased.

 "I was just going to wait it out because I live alone and I've kept to myself for most of the pandemic," he said.
 "I was surprised how relieved I felt when I got the appointment."

-Others, like U.S. postal worker Stephen Van Zee, 43, of Farmington, felt the relief of checking it off their to-do list of things that must get done to resume normal daily routines.
+Others, like U.S. postal worker Stephen Van Zee, 43, of Farmington, felt the relief of checking it off the list of things that must get done to resume normal daily routines.

 For those charged with administering the shots, the race to vaccinate feels like a marathon.
 The days have been long and exhausting for Pfingsten and Schmidt.

 Their company began giving shots in nursing homes and assisted living facilities shortly after Christmas.
-In February, vaccines were available in retail pharmacies like Thrifty White.
+In February, vaccines became available in retail pharmacies like Thrifty White.

 "We still have to take care of the normal business of people picking up prescriptions," she said.